-The "increase" mode (Fig. 2a,b) characterizes an increase in the frequency of rain by the same fraction at all rain rates.
-The bell shape of the distribution, when plotted as a function of log(rain rate) in Fig. 2a, simply follows the climatological distribution of rain frequency.
-While the change 49 in rain amount is characterized by a similar bell-shaped pattern, it occurs at higher rain rates 50 (Fig. 2b).
-The total amount of rain is the product of the rain frequency and rain rate, such that an 51 increase in rain frequency at higher rain rates has a larger impact on the total precipitation than it 52 does at lower rain rates.
-An increase in rain frequency implies a reduction in the number of dry 53 days.
-In the global mean, it rains about half of the time, such that a one percent increase at all rain 54 rates is associated with a one-half percent reduction in dry days.
+The "increase" mode (Figs. 2a,b) characterizes an increase in the frequency of rain by the same fraction at all rain rates.
+The bell shape of this mode simply follows the climatological distribution of rain frequency.
+While the change in rain amount is characterized by a similar bell-shaped pattern, it occurs at higher rain rates (Fig. 2b).
+The total amount of rain is the product of the rain frequency and rain rate, such that an increase in rain frequency at higher rain rates has a larger impact on the total precipitation than it does at lower rain rates.
+An increase in rain frequency implies a reduction in the number of dry days.
+In the global mean, it rains about half of the time, such that a 1% increase at all rain rates is associated with a 0.5% reduction in dry days.

-The "shift" mode (Fig. 2c,d) characterizes a movement of the distribution of rain to higher rain rates, but with no net increase in the total rain amount.
+The "shift" mode (Figs. 2c,d) characterizes a movement of the distribution of rain to higher rain rates but with no net increase in the total rain amount.
 It is defined as a shift of the rain amount distribution (Fig. 2d); the corresponding change in the rain frequency distribution can also be obtained (Fig. 2c).
-A larger decrease in the frequency of light rain events is needed to offset the smaller increase in the frequency of strong rain events on total precipitation, hence the shift mode is associated with an increase in the number of dry days.
-For a one percent increase in the shift mode, the total number of dry days increases by about one-half of a percent.
+A larger decrease in the frequency of light rain events is needed to offset the smaller increase in the frequency of strong rain events on total precipitation; hence, the shift mode is associated with an increase in the number of dry days.
+For a 1% increase in the shift mode, the total number of dry days increases by about 0.5%.

-Pendergrass and Hartmann (2014b) found that a combination of the shift and increase modes could capture most of the change in the distribution of rain in most climate model simulations of global warming, and the entire change in some models.
-The essence of their result can be found by comparing Fig. 1c and d with Fig. 2e and f: the combination of shift and increase modes optimally fitted to the multi-model mean change in the rain distribution.
+Pendergrass and Hartmann (2014b) determined that the shift and increase mode magnitudes that optimally capture the change in the multimodel mean rain amount distribution in Fig. 1d are a shift mode of 3.3% K-1 and an increase mode of 0.9% K-1.
+Figures 2e and 2f show the change in rain frequency and amount distributions for this combination of shift and increase modes.
 The response of the shift mode is larger than the increase mode, such that there is a modest increase in the frequency of dry days.

-68 Not all of the change in the distribution of rain in climate models is captured by the shift and 69 increase modes.
-Pendergrass and Hartmann (2014c) identified two additional aspects of the chang-70 ing distribution of rain common to many models: the light rain mode and the extreme mode.
-The 71 light rain mode is the small increase in rain frequency just below 1 mm d-1 visible in Fig. 1c, also 72 evident in Lau et al. (2013).
-The extreme mode represents additional increases in rain at the heav73 iest rain rates, beyond what is captured by the shift and increase modes.
-It is crucial for capturing 74 the response of extreme precipitation to warming.
+Not all of the change in the distribution of rain in climate models is captured by the shift and increase modes.
+Pendergrass and Hartmann (2014c) identified two additional aspects of the changing distribution of rain common to many models: the light rain mode and the extreme mode.
+The light rain mode is the small increase in rain frequency just below 1 mm day-1 visible in Fig. 1c, also evident in Lau et al. (2013).
+The extreme mode represents additional increases in rain at the heaviest rain rates, beyond what is captured by the shift and increase modes.
+It is crucial for capturing the response of extreme precipitation to warming.

-75 Changes in moisture, circulation, and the distribution of rain in response to warming are related.
-76 Indeed, the changes in the intensity of extreme rain events in climate model projections of global 77 warming can be linearly related to changes in moisture and vertical velocity in most models and 78 regions (Emori and Brown 2005; O'Gorman and Schneider 2009; Chou et al. 2012).
-This moti-79 vates us to consider whether we can understand the changing distribution of rain in terms of the 80 changes in moisture and vertical velocity distributions, constituting a physically based, rather than 81 empirically derived, approach.
+Changes in moisture, circulation, and the distribution of rain in response to warming are related.
+Indeed, the changes in the intensity of extreme rain events in climate model projections of global warming can be linearly related to changes in moisture and vertical velocity in most models and regions (Emori and Brown 2005; O'Gorman and Schneider 2009; Chou et al. 2012).
+This motivates us to consider whether we can understand the changing distribution of rain in terms of the changes in moisture and vertical velocity distributions, constituting a physically based, rather than empirically derived, approach.